meccaLeccaHi/snow_scraper/README.md

 [ADD HEROKU LINK HERE]

 ### Built With:
 This app use a [Python client library](https://github.com/googlemaps/google-maps-services-python) for Google Maps API Web Services to look-up the lat. and long. of each resort.
-Fortunately, it's super easy to install, just run:
+Fortunately, it's super easy to install:
 `$ pip install -U googlemaps`

 The front end was made using [Plotly Dash](https://dash.plot.ly/).
 I relied on several sources of information including: